Preserving Detail in Highlights and Shadows

 - To exit without creating additional HDR photographs, select Off.

-If On (series) or On (single photo) is selected, an l icon will be displayed in the viewfinder.
+If On (series) or On (single photo) is selected, a y icon will be displayed in the control panel.

-To choose the difference in exposure between the two shots (HDR strength), highlight HDR strength and press 2.
+To choose the difference in exposure between the two shots, highlight Exposure differential and press 2.

 Frame a photograph, focus, and shoot.

-The camera takes two exposures when the shutter-release button is pressed all the way down. l j will flash in the control panel and l l in the viewfinder while the images are combined; no photographs can be taken until recording is complete.
+The camera takes two exposures when the shutter-release button is pressed all the way down. “l y” will flash in the control panel and l u in the viewfinder while the images are combined; no photographs can be taken until recording is complete.
 Regardless of the option currently selected for release mode, only one photograph will be taken each time the shutter-release button is pressed.

 Framing HDR Photographs

 The edges of the image will be cropped out.
 The desired results may not be achieved if the camera or subject moves during shooting.
 Use of a tripod is recommended.
-Depending on the scene, the effect may not be visible, shadows may appear around bright objects, or halos may appear around dark objects.
-Uneven shading may be visible with some subjects.
+Depending on the scene, shadows may appear around bright objects or halos may appear around dark objects; this effect can be reduced by adjusting the amount of smoothing.

 The BKT Button

-If HDR (high dynamic range) is selected for Custom Setting f1 (Custom control assignment) > BKT button + y (0 Custom Control Assignment), you can select the HDR mode by pressing the BKT button and rotating the main command dial and the strength by pressing the BKT button and rotating the sub-command dial.
-The mode and strength are shown in the control panel: the icons representing the mode are 5 for Off, B for On (single photo), and 6 for On (series), while those representing strength are & for Auto, 7 for Extra high, 8 for High, 9 for Normal, and ! for Low.
+If HDR (high dynamic range) is selected for Custom Setting f1 (Custom control assignment) > BKT button + y (0 Custom Control Assignment), you can select the HDR mode by pressing the BKT button and rotating the main command dial and the exposure differential by pressing the BKT button and rotating the sub-command dial.
+The mode and exposure differential are shown in the control panel: the icons representing the mode are a for Off, B for On (single photo), and b for On (series), while the icons for exposure differential are respectively 6, 7, 8, and 9 for 1 EV, 2 EV, 3 EV, and Auto.

 Interval Timer Photography